Bot-Campus-AI/Python-Fundamentals/README.md

 **BotCampus AI** is a leading provider of AI and machine learning education.
 Our mission is to empower individuals and organizations with the knowledge and skills needed to thrive in the AI-driven world.

+### Learning Management System

+Access our LMS portal at [learn.botcampus.ai](https://learn.botcampus.ai) for more courses and resources.

 ### Contact Us

 - **Website:** [www.botcampus.ai](https://www.botcampus.ai)